Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 - FIX: fixed explosive bullets sometimes exploding in air
 - FIX: enchanted golden apple and other items were recognized as guns
 - FIX: fixed the crash with the Minecraft style buttons
 {% endhighlight %}

-**DesnoGuns Mod r009**
-{% highlight text %}
-- NEW: support for Minecraft PE 0.13.x (make sure to use the latest beta of BlockLauncher, you can get it from here http://zhuowei.github.com/MCPELauncher/MCPELauncherApp-release-beta.apk )
-- UPDATE: add blindness effect for the smoke grenade
-- UPDATE: add immersive mode support
-- FIX: some IDs have been changed to fix a bug of the Creative inventory, IDs changed: AK47, AK74, AT4, AUG, Bizon
-{% endhighlight %}

 <br>